 In determining our tax provision for financial reporting purposes, we establish a reserve for uncertain tax positions unless such positions are determined to be "more likely than not" of being sustained upon examination, based on their technical merits.
 In evaluating whether a tax position has met the more-likely-than-not recognition threshold, we presume the position will be examined by the appropriate taxing authority that has full knowledge of all relevant information.
-A tax position that meets the more-likelythan-not recognition threshold is measured to determine the amount of benefit to be recognized in our financial statements.
+A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to be recognized in our financial statements.
 The tax position is measured as the largest amount of benefit that has a greater than 50% likelihood of being realized when the position is ultimately resolved.
 There is considerable judgment involved in determining whether positions taken on the tax return are "more likely than not" of being sustained.
 We adjust our uncertain tax reserve estimates periodically because of ongoing examinations by, and settlements with, the various taxing authorities, as well as changes in tax laws, regulations and interpretations.

-No tax years for Charter or Charter Holdco, our indirect parent companies, for income tax purposes, are currently under examination by the IRS.
-Charter's 2016 through 2018 tax years remain open for examination and assessment.
-Legacy Charter's tax years ending 2015 through the short period return dated May 17, 2016 remain subject to examination and assessment.
-Years prior to 2015 remain open solely for purposes of examination of Legacy Charter's loss and credit carryforwards.
-The IRS is currently examining Charter Holdings' income tax returns for 2016.
-Charter Holdings' 2017 and 2018 tax years remain open for examination and assessment.
-The IRS is currently examining Legacy TWC's income tax returns for 2011 through 2014.
-Legacy TWC's tax year 2015 remains subject to examination and assessment.
-Prior to Legacy TWC's separation from Time Warner Inc. ("Time Warner") in March 2009 (the "Separation"), Legacy TWC was included in the consolidated U.S. federal and certain state income tax returns of Time Warner.
-The IRS is currently examining Time Warner's 2008 through 2010 income tax returns.
+No tax years for Charter are currently under examination by the IRS for income tax purposes.
+Charter's 2016 through 2019 tax years remain open for examination and assessment.
+Charter's short period return dated May 17, 2016 (prior to the merger with TWC and acquisition of Bright House) remain subject to examination and assessment.
+Years prior to 2016 remain open solely for purposes of examination of Charter's loss and credit carryforwards.
+The IRS is currently examining Charter Holdings' income tax return for 2016.
+Charter Holdings' 2017 through 2019 tax years remain open for examination and assessment.
+The IRS is currently examining TWC's income tax returns for 2011 through 2014.
+TWC's tax year 2015 remains subject to examination and assessment.
+Prior to TWC's separation from Time Warner Inc. ("Time Warner") in March 2009, TWC was included in the consolidated U.S. federal and certain state income tax returns of Time Warner.
+The IRS has examined Time Warner's 2008 through 2010 income tax returns and the results are under appeal.
 We do not anticipate that these examinations will have a material impact on our consolidated financial position or results of operations.
 In addition, we are also subject to ongoing examinations of our tax returns by state and local tax authorities for various periods.
-Activity related to these state and local examinations did not have a material impact on our consolidated financial position or results of operations and local examinations did not have a material impact on our consolidated financial position or results of operations.
-In addition, we anticipate a material impact on our consolidated financial position or results of operations during the year ended December 31, 2018, nor do we anticipate a material impact in the future.
+Activity related to these state and local examinations did not have a material impact on our consolidated financial position or results of operations during the year ended December 31, 2019, nor do we anticipate a material impact in the future.